serodriguez68/rails-antipatterns/README.md

 #### Solution: Create a gem
 Do this ONLY if you really need to share the behavior on multiple apps.
 Otherwise, keep the code inside the app.

-It is commonly knowns as a good practice to __extract__ the gem from an app.
-This means that first you re-factor everything inside the app and make sure it works before moving it out to a gem.
+It is commonly known as a good practice to __EXTRACT__ the gem from an app.
+This means that first you re-factor and abstract everything inside the app and make sure it works before moving it out to a gem.

 > Rails used to have a thing called _plugins_.
 This is now deprecated and gems (and gemified plugins) are now the way to go.